awcvec/pollock/examples/mamba/README.md

 ---
-library_name: nanotron
+library_name: pollcok
 ---

 # Mamba

-Modeling code for Mamba to use with [Nanotron](https://github.com/huggingface/nanotron/)
+Modeling code for Mamba to use with [pollcok](https://github.com/huggingface/pollcok/)

 ## 🚀 Quickstart